bernardladenthin/BitcoinAddressFinder/README.md

 * https://github.com/Xefrok/BitBruteForce-Wallet
 * https://github.com/Isaacdelly/Plutus

+## Known issues
+If you have a laptop like HP ZBook G3/G4/G5 "hybrid graphics" mode is very slow because of the shared memory.
+Please select in the BIOS "discrete graphics".

 -----
 ## Legal
 This software should not be configured and used to find (Bitcoin/Altcoin) address hash (RIPEMD-160) collisions and use (steal) credit from third-party (Bitcoin/Altcoin) addresses.